rubrikinc/sysfail/README.md

 $ git clone https://github.com/rubrikinc/sysfail
 $ docker build -t sysfail:test .
 ```
-(this creates a local ubuntu image with sysfail installed)
+which creates a local ubuntu image with sysfail installed.
+Feel free to modify
+Dockerfile to your liking (eg. preferred base-image, install location etc).

-## Using the App
+## Using sysfail

 The headers `sysfail.hh` and `sysfail.h` contain fully documented API for C++
 and C respectively.
 Linker flag `-lsysfail` links with the library.